kriersd/tekton1/README.md

 **8.)
 Adding Role to allow for deployments**

-We need to add the tekton-lab-sa service account to the EDIT role, so that it has the proper authorty to make the deployment.
+We need to add the tekton-sa service account to the EDIT role, so that it has the proper authorty to make the deployment.
 This happens within the deployment task during the pipeline execution.

 > **NOTE:** If you used a customized project name and/or service account name you will need to modify the command below.

 ```
-  oc adm policy add-role-to-user edit -n tekton-lab -z tekton-lab-sa
+  oc adm policy add-role-to-user edit -n tekton-lab -z tekton-sa
 ```